eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/grpc_service_generation/create_client.md

 ## File Generation

 When rebuilding the devcontainer with the configuration no new files will appear in your repository, but the SDK has been updated in the background so you can use it in the file containing `main()`.
 You can also regenerate the SDK with the `(Re-)generate gRPC SDKs` task.

 ## Launcher.cpp

 You need to have a file that implements the client behavior.
-In this example we modify the file `Launcher.cpp` that already exist in the [template](https://github.com/eclipse-velocitas/vehicle-app-cpp-template).
+In this example we modify the file `Launcher.cpp` that already exists in the [template](https://github.com/eclipse-velocitas/vehicle-app-cpp-template).
 The logic of the example client is simple.
 It tries to set the target position for the seat and if it succeeds it tries to read current position.

 ``` cpp
 #include <sdk/middleware/Middleware.h>